Khushahal007/Khushahal007/README.md

 - 👋 Hi, I’m @Khushahal007
 - 👀 I’m interested in coding to build user friendly webiste and do penetration testing.
 - 🌱 I’m currently learning MERN stack
-- 💞️ I’m looking to collaborate on bulid website.
+- 💞️ I’m looking for collaborate to bulid website.
 - 📫 How to reach me sharmapckhushal007@gmail.com